General Rules and Regulations for studying in France

 Any attempt at fraud, plagiarism or any form of cheating is considered a serious offense under OMNES Education policy and French law.
 Students found guilty of cheating will be dealt with on a case-by-case basis and may be called before a disciplinary board.
 The decision to expel the student from the course may be made according to the school rules and French regulations.

-The European student card
+European student card

 When you arrive, you will get the European Student Card, whether you are a European or non-European citizen.
 Please note that this card is not linked to the Erasmus Charter.

-If you want to know more about the benefits of this card, please visit the European Student Card website.
+To find out more about the benefits of this card, please visit the European Student Card website.

 This is the European adaptation of the student card.
 It offers several advantages:

-- It offers students discounts for cultural activities (cinema, etc.).
+• It offers students discounts for cultural activities (cinema, etc.).

 Contribution to Student and Campus Life (CVEC)